hylo-lang/hylo/Docs/GenericDispatch.md

 overlaps with the more-specific conformance `Y<Int>: Equatable`, because when `T` is `Int`, either one, taken alone could apply.

+### Runtime Costs

 Ideally, the language would always select the most specific conformance applicable for any given type, but as we saw above, that implies additional dynamism.
-The algorithm implementing that selection is approximately as expensive as doing overload resolution at runtime.
+In general, the algorithm implementing that selection is approximately as expensive as overload resolution, a cost we do not want to pay at runtime.
 That cost can be mitigated by adding a global cache, which would require dynamic allocation and synchronization for thread safety.

 ### Ambiguities